-Aviation security oversight is a function which enables States to ensure effective implementation of the security-related SARPs and associated procedures contained in the Annexes to the Chicago Convention (primarily Annex 17, but including the security-related provisions of Annex 9) and related ICAO documents.
+Aviation security oversight is a function which enables States to ensure the effective implementation of security-related Standards and Recommended Practices (SARPs) contained in the Annexes to the Chicago Convention (primarily Annex 17, but including the security-related provisions of Annex 9) and related ICAO documents.

 An individual State’s responsibility for aviation security oversight is the foundation upon which global aviation security is built.
 A lack of appropriate aviation security oversight in one Member State can have an impact on international civil aviation operations worldwide.
 Aviation security oversight also ensures that the national aviation industry provides security levels equal to or better than those defined by the SARPs.
 With respect to aviation security, it is particularly important to maintain worldwide uniform standards, since the level of protection deriving from the implementation of security standards is only as strong as the weakest link in the global aviation network.
 Lack of aviation security oversight in one State therefore threatens the security of international civil aviation operations.